Speednwachinyelugo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a project for shell redirections, task 4: Last lines of a file
+This is a project for shell redirections, task 5: First lines of a file